 Size doesn’t really matter

 Those who advocate splitting their catalogues will often tell you catalogues get slower when they contain a certain number of images.
-It’s been something like10000 or 20000 in the early days, then 50000, or 100000.
+It’s been something like10000 or 20000 in the early days, then 50000, or 100000 was suggested.
 Isn’t it a little suspicious that these numbers rarely coincide, and are always nice round figures?

 It’s not a surprise though – because the numbers are little more than voodoo, just big numbers chosen out of a hat.
 Frankly, as someone who in his previous life has a lot more database experience (enterprise-level SQL Server and Oracle) than most photographers, these numbers are not big, and Lightroom’s underlying database, SQLLite, is not going to struggle with tens of thousands.

 Adobe provide no official guidelines for when a Lightroom catalogue might contain “too many” images and is likely to run up against operational limits.
 My own biggest test catalogue contains 105000 images and ran OK on a 6 year old PC, while I work with a photographer whose 700,000 image catalogue was also not on the latest hardware.
 In 2013 Adobe even mentioned one user had 1.9 million photos in a catalogue.

 The only time catalogue size makes any difference is in backup.
 A big catalogue is naturally slower to back up and is slower performing integrity checks or optimisation.
 But you don’t do those tasks in valuable time – you leave them running when you knock off for the day.

 Lightroom slowdowns are almost always unrelated to the number of pictures in the catalogue.
 Remember that this is a program that covers raw image processing and DAM, so it strains many aspects of your computer and its peripherals.
 Any one of these is more likely to degrade a system’s performance – for example, a graphics driver problem or speed of accessing storage devices, the size of the raw file being processed etc.